Low carbohydrate foods

 Although for most of us daily average carbohydrate consumption is much more than is required by our organism.

-Excessive carbohydrate inclusion in daily food ration is never a good thing since it can place a huge metabolic load on the body and raise the risk of obesity, cardiovascular diseases, type 2 diabetes and the list goes on.
+Excessive carbohydrate inclusion in daily food rations is never a good thing since it can place a huge metabolic load on the body and raise the risk of obesity, cardiovascular diseases, type 2 diabetes and the list goes on.

-To help you avoid all aforementioned complications, slim down your body and benefit your health, we will give you a list of 40 foods with low carbohydrate content which you can confidently include in your daily meals.
+To help you avoid all the aforementioned complications, slim down your body and benefit your health, we will give you a list of 40 foods with low carbohydrate content which you can confidently include in your daily meals.

 Nearly all vegetables are known to be very low on carbohydrates and loaded with beneficial vitamins, minerals, antioxidants.